-World leader in air pollution control systems for refinery solutions, DuPont Clean technologies has worked on over 200 refinery pollution control projects of witch more than 30 are for Sulfur Recovery Unit (SRU) tail gas scrubbing applications.
-As robustness, flexibility, and reliability are key to refinery operations, we recommend the DynaWave® Wet Scrubbing Technology for SRU applications.
-As a holistic scrubbing supplier, DuPont Clean Technologies provides BELCO® Wet Scrubbing technology, the global standard for controlling refinery flue gas emissions from Fluidized Catalytic Cracking Units (FCCU's), fluid cokers, fired heaters, and boilers.
+World leader in air pollution control systems for refinery solutions, DuPont Clean technologies has worked on over 200 refinery pollution control projects of which more than 30 are for Sulfur Recovery Unit (SRU) tail gas scrubbing applications.
+As robustness, flexibility, and reliability are key to refinery operations, we recommend the DynaWave® wet scrubbing technology for SRU applications.
+As a holistic scrubbing supplier, DuPont Clean Technologies provides BELCO® wet scrubbing technology, the global standard for controlling refinery flue gas emissions from Fluidized Catalytic Cracking Units (FCCU's), fluid cokers, fired heaters, and boilers.

 Sulfur Recovery Units (SRU)